Grandas de Salime

-Grandas de Salime is the last municipality of the Primitive Way in Asturian lands.
-It is located on the border with Galicia, and due to its proximity, many of its inhabitants speak Galician.
+Grandas de Salime is the final municipality of the Primitive Way in Asturian lands.
+It is located on the border with Galicia, and due to this proximity, many of its inhabitants speak Galician.

-From its more recent history we remember the construction of the Salime Reservoir.
-Works began at the end of 1945 and left the village of Salime under its waters.
-A total of 685 hectares were flooded; 1,995 farms with more than 3,000 plots of land, 25,360 timber trees, 13,800 fruit trees, 14,051 vines, 8 bridges, 5 small churches, 5 cemeteries and several chapels were flooded.
+From its more recent history, the construction of the Salime Reservoir remains a defining event.
+Work began at the end of 1945, ultimately leaving the village of Salime submerged beneath its waters.
+A total of 685 hectares were flooded, including 1,995 farms with more than 3,000 plots of land, 25,360 timber trees, 13,800 fruit trees, 14,051 vines, 8 bridges, 5 small churches, 5 cemeteries, and several chapels.

-Today, when the reservoir is low, you can still see the remains of the old village ravaged by the waters.
+Today, when the water level of the reservoir is low, the remains of the old village ravaged by the waters can still be seen.

 Collegiate Church of El Salvador

-The primitive church dates back to the 12th century, of which the old Romanesque doorway is preserved inside the temple.
-The façade has triple cylindrical and spiral columns, it surrounds the baptismal font, the holy water font and two gargoyles are also preserved.
-On the south wall there are two Romanesque tombs under ogival arches, and on the outside there is an outstanding chapterhouse that surrounds the temple.
+The original church dates back to the 12th century; the old Romanesque doorway is still preserved inside the temple.
+This portal, featuring triple cylindrical and spiral columns, surrounds the baptismal font.
+The holy water font and two gargoyles are also preserved, while two Romanesque tombs under ogival arches can be found on the south wall.
+Outside, the building is distinguished by the covered gallery (cabildo) that encircles it.

-The main altarpiece, crowned by the Saviour, is from the 17th century.
-Some of the old images of the temple of Salime, which disappeared under the waters of the reservoir , are preserved.
-Also noteworthy are the chiselled iron plates placed on the inner door, similar to the iron fittings of the cathedral of Lugo.
+The main altarpiece, crowned by the figure of the Saviour, dates from the 17th century.
+The church houses several ancient images from the temple of Salime, which disappeared beneath the waters of the reservoir.
+Also noteworthy are the chased iron plates on the inner door, similar in craftsmanship to the ironwork of Lugo Cathedral.

 Grandas de Salime Reservoir

-Magnificent engineering work inaugurated in 1954.
-The dam has a height of 132 m and the tail of the reservoir reaches 36 km.
-There are several viewpoints along the right side of the road, with beautiful views over the reservoir.
-It is suitable for sailing and the practice of all kinds of water sports.
-It has a boat service that connects the pier of Pénjamo with Villarpedre.
+This magnificent work of engineering was inaugurated in 1954.
+The dam stands 132 m high, and the reservoir extends 36 km upstream.
+Several viewpoints along the right side of the road offer spectacular panoramic views.
+The reservoir is suitable for sailing and water sports, and a boat service connects the Pénjamo pier with Villarpedre.

 Chao Samartín Hillfort and Museum

-The origin of Chao Samartín as a human settlement dates back to the Bronze Age when, around 800 B.C., a first fortified enclosure was established on its upper esplanade.
-During the Iron Age its defences were renovated on several occasions and in Roman times it became a prosperous administrative capital, until an earthquake destroyed the town in the 2nd century AD.
+Its origins as a settlement date back to the Bronze Age (approx. 800 BC), when the first fortified enclosure was established.
+After successive renovations of its defences during the Iron Age, it became a prosperous administrative capital during the Roman era, a status it maintained until an earthquake destroyed the settlement in the 2nd century AD.

 www.grandasdesalime.es